What is Community Acupuncture?

 - As a courtesy to our allergy patients, we ask that you please do not wear strong perfumes or colognes, or smoke cigarettes at least two hours beforehand, when coming to the clinic.

-- If you are able to, please print the paperwork from the website or introductory email, complete it at home, and bring it with you to your treatment.
+- If you are able to, please print the new patient paperwork from the website or introductory email, complete it at home, and bring it with you to your treatment.
 This will allow us to get your treatment started sooner.
 If you are unable to print the paperwork beforehand, we ask that you arrive at least ten minutes early so it can be completed before your scheduled appointment time.

 - Bring a list of: all medications and supplements you are taking, any diagnosed medical conditions, and any surgeries or significant traumas/accidents you have had.
 If you print and complete the paperwork beforehand, you may write this information on the back.